Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 The Powerwall stores excess electricity for use when the sun is not shining, enhancing the return on investment for your solar system and providing energy independence from the utility company.
 It offers greater cost savings compared to a solar system by itself.

 And that’s not even considering things like feed-in tariffs and VPPs (virtual power plants).
-For more information on that, check out this article, What is the Lifespan of the Tesla Powerwall 2?
+For more information on that, check out this article, What is a Virtual Power Plant (VPP)?

-It should be noted, however, that folks who are at home most of the time during daylight hours really don’t need a battery that badly.
+Please note: in the interest of transparency (one of our core values when it comes to sales), folks who are at home most of the time during daylight hours really don’t need a battery.
 They’re using the solar system when the sun is up.
 If you work from home or if you’re, say, retired, you might not want to invest in a battery.
 It will take much longer to see that investment pay off.

 What Can the Tesla Powerwall 2 Do to Protect My Home in a Blackout?